 | ||Introduction | Steps to livestock marketing success | Additional information | Return to Livestock Marketing page

-To the astute livestock producer/marketer, marketing means more than just selling.
-Astute marketing involves the entire planning process required to produce, promote or merchandise and price a commodity.
+To the smart livestock producer, marketing means more than selling.
+Marketing is part of the entire process to produce, promote and price a commodity.

-Other essential components of the production and marketing process include: estimating production costs, calculating cash flow needs, knowing what type and quality of animal has been produced and which buyers will be interested in that type of animal.
-A final, and equally important, step in the plan is evaluating the pricing and delivery alternatives.
+The initial step in cattle marketing is selecting the type of stock in demand by the market place.
+Other essential components of the process include: estimating production costs, calculating cash flow needs, knowing what type and quality of animal is being produced and which buyers will be interested in that type of animal.
+Final steps in the plan are evaluating the pricing and delivery alternatives, and deciding on which of these to use.

-Once the final sale has been made, it’s very important to review the marketing process to determine what worked well and what needs to be improved.
+Once the final sale has been made, it’s useful to review the marketing process to determine what worked well and what needs improving.

-This module outlines how the marketing process can be organized into a number of very logical steps.
-The “Livestock Marketing” section of the marketing manual contains relevant modules that focus on these individual marketing steps in more detail.
+This module outlines how the marketing process can be organized into seven logical steps.
+The livestock section of the marketing manual contains many relevant modules that focus on these individual marketing steps.
+More detailed discussions of these steps to marketing livestock can be found in other modules

 Steps to Livestock Marketing Success